alan-turing-institute/data-safe-haven/docs/_dev_and_admin/security-controls.md

+---
+layout: page
-# Security controls in the Safe Haven
+title: Security controls in the Safe Haven
+---

 ## Connections to and from the Environment